- Date:

 Modifying special entry criteria

-Modifications to special entry criteria at existing designated purpose settings (DPS) must be approved by the Deputy Secretary, Schools and Regional Services or the relevant regional director as authorised delegates of the Minister for Education (Instrument of Delegation No. 2025/D02 ).
+Modifications to special entry criteria at existing designated purpose settings (DPS) must be approved by the Deputy Secretary, Schools and Regional Services or the relevant regional director as authorised delegates of the Minister for Education (Instrument of Delegation No. 2025/D02 (PDF)(opens in a new window)).

 This includes changes that alter: